janakipande/janakipande.github.io/_pages/work.md

 <h3>Noida is building a deer park.
 Will Delhi’s mistakes follow?</h3>

 <p class="work-card-description">
-How many deer can an urban park sustain before conservation becomes containment?
+Wildlife experts are asking how many deer can an urban park sustain before conservation becomes containment?
 </p>

 <a class="read-link" href="https://theprint.in/ground-reports/noida-deer-park-delhi-mistakes-hauz-khas/2954677/" target="_blank">Read here →</a>